-Outside areas and boundaries

-Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
-Regular maintenance will be required.
-You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Outside areas and boundaries Repair category 2 Notes You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Future maintenance should be anticipated to boundary walling, external steps and pathways.

 Ceilings

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+During redecoration some plaster filling/repair may be required.